Children’s Dental Care

 - Avoid feeding a child foods high in starch or sugar

 Remember teething is part of the growing process.
-Providing simple relief during teething will give babies (and parents) the comfort needed to get through.
+Providing simple relief during teething will give babies (and parents) the comfort needed to get through as well as a proper understanding of children’s dental care.
 When teeth begin coming in, implementing the best oral care early on enforces routine, and teaches children good habits for maintaining a healthy smile.